HQ-WB Interchangeable parts

 HJ – WB front door windows are all interchangeable.

-Rear door windows, rear windows and wagon rear-side windows are interchangeable across all models.
+Rear door windows, rear windows and wagon rear-side windows are interchangeable across models but HQ and HJ Statesman rear windows are not interchangeable.
 Rear door wind up windows are common between sedans and statesmans.
 Sedan/statesman rear door windows will not fit wagons. and vice versa.
 HQ – HZ Statesman rear doors wind up windows will fit sedans.HQ - HZ rear door fixed 1/4 windows there are 3 types sedans. wagon. statesman.
 WB Statesman rear door windows, rear quarter windows and rear windscreens are one on their own.

 All Coupes (HQ/HJ/HX) have unique glass, doors and window regulators (front and rear).
 All other bolt on/in parts are interchangeable with 4 doors/utes/vans/etc.